Subhas Chandra Bose Biography

 He then completed his graduation from ‘Scottish Church College’ at the ‘University of Calcutta,’ attaining a BA in philosophy in 1918.
 The following year, he gained admission into ‘Fitzwilliam College,’ Cambridge to appear for the ‘Indian Civil Services Examination’ (ICS).

-Bose gave up his hard-earned, lucrative job and came back to India, where he joined the ‘Indian National Congress’ to fight for the independence of the nation.
+Bose came back to India where he joined the ‘Indian National Congress’ to fight for the independence of the nation.
 For the same, he started a newspaper called ‘Swaraj.’
 Additionally, he even took charge of publicity for the Bengal Provincial Congress Committee.

 Under the guidance and support of Chittaranjan Das, the spirit of nationalism grew by leaps and bounds within Bose.
 Soon, he secured the chair of the ‘President for the All India Youth Congress’ and served as the secretary for the ‘Bengal State Congress’ in 1923.

 Bose also became the editor of a newspaper called ‘Forward,’ which was founded by Chittaranjan Das.
-He then qualified to the post of the CEO of ‘Calcutta Municipal Corporation.’
+He then qualified for the post of CEO of ‘Calcutta Municipal Corporation.’

 His nationalistic attitude and contribution towards the struggle for independence did not go well with the British.
 In 1925, he was sent to prison in Mandalay.